 This application covers a wide range of users, from amateur to professional.
 F-Stop Media Gallery is the only Android application capable of recognizing the metadata of each image that other applications or programs modify such as Lightroom or Aperture.

 It allows maintaining the labels and classifications that are created outside the application.
-Of course, it also has an organization by folders and chronological order like the rest of galleries.
+Of course, it also has an organization by folders and chronological order like the rest of the galleries.

 10. QuickPic Gallery